fvasquezcastro/preditr/README.md

 Multiple instances of PrEditR can run simultaneously in different containers.
 To do this, return to the `Images` tab, click the **Run** button on the PrEditR image again, and assign a different `Host Port` (e.g., `3839`, `3840`) for the new container.
 Each instance will be listed as a separate entry in the `Containers` tab.

-#### Stopping and Cleaning Up

-Closing the browser tab does not terminate the container, which continues to run in the background and consume system resources.
-To shut down the application:

-1. Navigate to the `Containers` tab in Docker Desktop.
-2. Find the container running the PrEditR instance, identified by the image name and port number.
-3. Click the **stop button** to halt the application.
-4. To remove the stopped container, click the **delete button**.
-This action deletes the container instance, but the pulled image is preserved in the `Images` tab for future use.

 ### 6. Using the PrEditR Shiny App

 This section describes the parameters and input files required to run an analysis in PrEditR.